Gillian Robertson: Background

 Robertson was born in Niagara Falls, Ontario, Canada.
 She started cardio kickboxing training at the age of 16 at American Top Team.
 She then joined MMA classes after a few months and started competing two years later.

 Mixed martial arts career

 Early career

-Robertson started her professional MMA career since 2016 after amassed a record of 9–1 in amateur fights.
-After fighting in five professional bouts she participated in The Ultimate Fighter 26 UFC TV mma competition series and was subsequently signed by the UFC after the show.
+Robertson started her professional MMA career in 2016 after amassing a record of 9–1 in amateur fights.
+After fighting in five professional bouts she participated in The Ultimate Fighter 26 competition series and was subsequently signed by the UFC after the show.

 The Ultimate Fighter

 In August 2017, it was announced that Robertson was one of the fighters featured on The Ultimate Fighter 26, UFC TV series, where the process to crown the UFC's inaugural 125-pound women's champion will take place.

 In the preliminary fights, Robertson faced Barb Honchak and lost the fight via TKO in the second round.